hapax/hapax.github.io/assets/spotit.md

 triangle so it hits the outer green triangle with three colours along each edge.
 Now draw all the lines, and you have the Fano plane!
-This construction also works if you have the grey triangle on the outside instead, and get rid of the grey points.
+(This construction also works if you have the grey triangle on the outside and get rid of the grey points.)

 It turns out (as we will show below) that, for any projective plane, we must have $n = q^2 + q + 1$ for some number $q$.